Navid200/xDrip/docs/Nightscout/NS_FreeTier.md

 [Google Cloud Nightscout](./GoogleCloud.md) >> Unexpected costs

 #### **Why have I been charged?**
 Nightscout on Google Cloud is free with a few exceptions.
 A credit card is required to set up billing.
-This page goes over all the details, and highlights incorrect settings that could lead to expenses.
+This page explains the details and highlights incorrect settings that could lead to expenses.
 To determine the exact reason for any charges, create a [cost table](./CostTable.md).
 <br/>

 ---

 #### **Do you have more than one virtual machine?**
-To satisfy the free tier requirements, you must have only one virtual machine per Google account.
-If you need more than one Nightscout account, refer to the section titled “Multiple Nightscout Accounts” below.
+To stay within the free tier, you may only run **one** virtual machine per Google account.
+If you need more than one Nightscout instance, you will need a separate Google account for each, as explained [here](./MultipleAccounts.md).
 <br/>

 ---

 #### **Free tier Constraints**
-When creating a virtual machine, follow the installation guide to ensure compliance with the free tier requirements.
+When creating a virtual machine, follow the installation guide to ensure compliance with free tier requirements.
 On the status page, violations of these requirements will be highlighted in red above the horizontal line.

 You can have a free virtual machine only in specified regions, but this doesn’t restrict the location of your followers.
+A free virtual machine is available only in specific regions, but this does not restrict your location or the location of your followers.
 <br/>

 ---

 #### **Are you using Premium Network Service Tier?**
-This could lead to costs.
-You can see how to verify and if needed change the tier [here](./GCNS/SwitchNetworkTier.md).
+Using the Premium Network Tier may result in charges.
+You can learn how to check and, if necessary, switch the tier [here](./GCNS/SwitchNetworkTier.md).
 <br/>

 ---